Philippine Independent Church: Ecumenism, factionalism, and schism into offshoot Aglipayan sects

+On August 5, 1947, the IFI Church officially adopted both a new Constitution and Canons and Declaration of Faith and Articles of Religion that were Trinitarian.
+According to the latter document, "the Doctrine and Constitutional Rules of the Philippine Independent Church, adopted on October 28, 1903, and subsequently amended, and the Fundamental Epistles of the Philippine Independent Church, are henceforth not to be held as binding either upon the clergy or laity of the church in matters of doctrine, discipline or order, wherein they differ in substance contained from the new Declaration of Faith or the Articles of Religion.
+They are, however, to be valued as historical documents promulgated by the founders of the church when they were seeking to interpret the Catholic faith in a manner understood by the people.
+Under the inspiration of the Holy Spirit, the church has sought to eradicate such errors of judgement and doctrine as crept into its life and official documents in times past".

-On August 5, 1947, the IFI Church officially adopted a new Declaration of Faith and Articles of Religion that were Trinitarian.
-The House of Bishops of The Episcopal Church in the United States of America then granted the IFI petition during their meeting in November 1947.
-On April 7, 1948, at the Pro-Cathedral of Saint Luke in Manila, the IFI had its bishops, namely: de los Reyes Jr., Manuel Aguilar, and Gerardo Bayaca (third supreme bishop), reconsecrated and bestowed upon the apostolic succession by The Episcopal Church in the United States of America led by then Missionary Bishop Norman S. Binsted, acting for the Presiding Bishop, and assisted by fellow Episcopal Church bishops Robert F. Wilner and Harry S. Kennedy.
+The House of Bishops of the Episcopal Church in the United States of America then granted the IFI petition during their meeting in November 1947.
+On April 7, 1948, at the Episcopal Pro-Cathedral of Saint Luke in Manila, the Trinitarian IFI had its bishops, namely: de los Reyes Jr., Manuel Aguilar, and Gerardo Bayaca (third supreme bishop), reconsecrated and bestowed upon the historic apostolic succession from the Anglican line by the Episcopal Church in the United States of America led by then Missionary Bishop Norman S. Binsted, acting for the Presiding Bishop, and assisted by fellow Episcopal Church bishops Robert F. Wilner and Harry S. Kennedy.
 Former President Emilio Aguinaldo acted as a sponsor for the three IFI bishops.
 The Trinitarian IFI then sued the Unitarian faction for sole rights to the name and property of the original IFI.

 After prolonged litigation, in 1955, the more dominant Trinitarian faction was finally awarded by the Supreme Court the right to the name and possessions of the original IFI.
-The IFI then entered into full communion with the Anglican Communion in 1961 through The Episcopal Church in the United States of America.
+The IFI then entered into full communion with the entire Anglican Communion in 1961 through the Episcopal Church in the United States of America.
 The Episcopal Church assisted in coming up with the IFI liturgical books with a Filipino missal.
 The missal shows a marked Anglican influence while retaining the form of the Catholic Mass.
+Consequently, the IFI officially published The Filipino Missal and The Filipino Ritual in 1961, replacing the Oficio Divino which was first published in 1906.
 The church later signed a concordat of full communion with the Church of England in October 1963, the Scottish Episcopal Church in December 1963, and the Old Catholic Union of Utrecht in 1965.
-Fonacier's group, on the other hand, remained Unitarian, eventually became known as the "Independent Church of Filipino Christians" (ICFC) which would later became a member of the International Association for Religious Freedom (IARF).
+Fonacier and Jamias's group, on the other hand, remained Unitarian, and eventually became known as the "Independent Church of Filipino Christians" (ICFC) which would later become a member of the International Association for Religious Freedom (IARF).
 However, they would soon fragment into other minor groups.